daplf/PokemonBDSPAutoMusic/README.md

 The tool uses OpenCV for the image recognition stuff.

-Here's a small demo showing how it works: https://www.youtube.com/watch?v=H779VGMMtD0
+Here's a demo showing how it works: https://www.youtube.com/watch?v=PgHiY_KTaB0

 ## Motivation